Madden NFL 16: Cover athlete

 EA decided not to have players vote for the cover athlete through a traditional bracket, but rather through collectible cards in Madden NFL Mobile, or through Ultimate Team on the console devices.
 On May 4, 2015, the four finalists were announced for the 2016 game cover: New England Patriots tight end Rob Gronkowski, Arizona Cardinals cornerback Patrick Peterson, New York Giants wide receiver Odell Beckham Jr., and Pittsburgh Steelers wide receiver Antonio Brown.
 The two finalists were announced on May 12 as Gronkowski and Beckham Jr. On May 13, Beckham Jr. beat Gronkowski for the cover of Madden 16.
 Beckham Jr. also became the cover athlete for Madden NFL Mobile following the vote, succeeding Madden 15 cover athlete Richard Sherman.

 Soundtrack

 In June 2015, EA revealed that EA Trax would be re-integrated into the game, having been absent in the previous three installments.
 The soundtrack was also available for streaming on Spotify.
 The original score of Madden NFL 15 composed by Mark Petrie could also be played in-game via the EA Trax option.

 Reception

 Madden NFL 16 received positive reviews from critics, with many noting its improvements to the passing game, as well as the addition of the new Draft Champions mode.

-Server shutdown

-On December 14, 2020, three Madden NFL games were shutdown due to little-to-no profit off of them.
-One of them, being Madden 16, was the most recent of the ones shut down on that day.
+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Madden NFL 16 for "Sports Game of the Year".